ClaudiaShu/DeformTime/readme.md

 #### Google Health Trends

 Queries used in our experiments can be found under the folder `dataset/queries/`.
 The full version of the base queries is provided in `base.csv` and the seed queries used to conduct semantic filtering are in `seed.csv`.
 We also provide the query lists after semantic filtering.
 The list for England is available in `UK.csv` (containing $4{,}396$ queries), and the list for US regions is available in `US.csv` (containing $2{,}479$ queries).
-Apply [here](https://support.google.com/trends/contact/trends_api) to get get access to Google Trends API.
+Apply [here](https://support.google.com/trends/contact/trends_api) to get access to Google Trends API.

 ## Model training